The Incorporated Village of Patchogue owns the historic Patchogue Theatre venue.

 The Patchogue Village Center for the Performing Arts, Inc. is subject to regulation by the New York State Attorney General.
 The books, records and accounting system of Patchogue Theatre for the Performing Arts are audited each year by an independent auditing firm.
 This audit report is filed with the State of New York in accordance with its regulations governing public-benefit nonprofit corporations.

-No, the Board of Directors of Patchogue Theatre for the Performing Arts manage and operate Patchogue Theatre as a venue without any financial support from the Village.
+No, the Board of Directors of Patchogue Theatre for the Performing Arts manage and operate Patchogue Theatre.

 The Patchogue Village Center for the Performing Arts, Inc. seeks to preserve one of Long Island’s historic landmarks as a leading cultural Theatre by presenting a broad spectrum of national and international performing artists as well as providing a home for the gifted and talented members of the local and regional community.

 The Board of Directors, its dedicated small staff and a large group of 90+ volunteers work together to provide all manner of needed support for events at Patchogue Theatre.
 When the Theatre reopened in the late 1990s, Long Island’s facilities for the performing arts were for the most part limited to the auditoriums of local colleges, municipal halls, public schools, and regional playhouses with seating capacities of less than 500.
 Patchogue Theatre for the Performing Arts offers performers a high-profile, high quality venue and the most advanced technical equipment required for most professional stage productions.
 The art deco lobby serves as an independent “venue within a venue.”
 Live in the Lobby, The New Musicals Project and now Library in the Lobby are events that take advantage of our intimate lobby setting.